 Plastic surgeons are usually asked to treat skin cancers in cosmetically sensitive areas.
-The primary aim is to achieve complete clearance of the tumour whilst minimising the functional and cosmetic sequelae.
+The primary aim is to achieve complete clearance of a tumour while minimising the functional and cosmetic outcomes.
 Often direct closure is achievable, but sometimes a reconstructive procedure such as a skin graft or local flap is required.
 Removed specimens are sent for histological analysis to confirm the diagnosis and completeness or excision.

 A large number of pre-cancerous lesions and superficial skin cancers can be treated effectively by ablative lasers.